mdpopescu/public/VM/readme.md

   CALL addr           10000100 addr   Pushes the current value of PC to the stack and then jumps to the given address (sets PC to addr)
   RET                 10000101        Pops the value from the stack and sets PC to that value

-  READ addr           10000110 addr   Reads a line from the console and stores the string at the given address, zero-terminated
+  GETS addr           10000110 addr   Reads a line from the console and stores the string at the given address, zero-terminated
-  WRITE addr          10000111 addr   Writes a line to the console starting at the given address until the first zero byte
+  PUTS addr           10000111 addr   Writes a line to the console starting at the given address until the first zero byte

   PUSH reg            10001reg        Pushes the value in the register to the stack (mem[--SP] = reg) POP reg             10010reg        Pops the value from the stack and sets the register to that value (reg = mem[SP++])